Virginia Tech® home

 • Developing effective communication strategies

-• Brainstorming options for moving forward.
+• Brainstorming options for moving forward

 Are you willing to look inward to dis-solve conflict in your life?
-This is the fundamental question and invitation posed by the Dis-Solving Conflict from Withintm training.
-Dis-Solving Conflict from Withintm is a revolutionary, mindfulness-based conflict coaching tool.
-The Dis-Solving Conflict from Within training teaches how to experience conflict differently and how to utilize the Dis-Solving Conflict from Withintm tool to be able to respond to internal and extrernal conflicts with clarity, strength, and ease.
+This is the fundamental question and invitation posed by the Dis-Solving Conflict from Withintm training, a revolutionary, mindfulness-based conflict coaching tool.
+The training teaches how to experience conflict differently and how to utilize the Dis-Solving Conflict from Withintm tool to be able to respond to internal and external conflicts with clarity, strength, and ease.

 OEA will maintain confidentiality regarding any issues which may come during informal conflict resolution.
-The three exceptions to confidentiality are: 1) a threat of harm to another person that OEA staff reasonably believes may be carried out; 2) any allegation of abuse or neglect of a person under the age of 18; and 3) any allegations of ongoing discrimination which impact terms, priviliges, and/or condition of any person's (whether party to informal resolution or not) employment, education, or participation in University's activities.
+The three exceptions to confidentiality are: 1) a threat of harm to another person that OEA staff reasonably believes may be carried out; 2) any allegation of abuse or neglect of a person under the age of 18; and 3) any allegations of ongoing discrimination which impact terms, privileges, and/or condition of any person's (whether party to informal resolution or not) employment, education, or participation in University's activities.

 Henry Yampolsky, J.D.